 Built in the 1930's, it once lifted freight traffic 30 feet in the air, removing dangerous trains from the streets of Manhattan's largest industrial district.
 In June of 2009, the renovated park landscape is opened to the public, as a park built on a 1.45 mile-long elevated rail structure running from Gansevoort Street to West 34th Street.
 It is an innovative new public space, raised high above the city streets with views of the Hudson River and the city skyline, offering a hopeful model for industrial reuse for other cities around the world.

-Provacative, moving, stunningly designed, the Irish Hunger Memorial in Battery Park City offers a unique remembrance of the devastating famine of the 1840s, which triggered the extraordinary Irish emmigration to New York City.
+Provocative, moving, stunningly designed, the Irish Hunger Memorial in Battery Park City offers a unique remembrance of the devastating famine of the 1840s, which triggered the extraordinary Irish emigration to New York City.

 This lovely six-acre park, in the shadow of some of New York City great buildings--including the Flatiron --has become the vibrant heart of this bustling neighborhood.